alexan1/alexan1.github.io/_posts/2019-11-30-interview questions.md

 17. Difference .NET Core and .NET Framework
 18. What is responsice design?
 19. Did you use accessibility design?
+20. Which tools you can use for bindling?

 Web Services, Web API, WCF